ghc-proposals/ghc-proposals/proposals/0000-default-export-all.md

 This proposal is [discussed at this pull request](https://github.com/ghc-proposals/ghc-proposals/pull/316).

-# Default Export All
+# Export all symbols from modules with no header

 This proposal adds an option to export everything from a module with no module header.
 This is useful for some educational uses of GHC.

 ## Motivation

-The Haskell Report current states that if a module has no module header, it is assumed to be called `Main`, and to export a symbol called `main`.
+The Haskell Report currently says that if a module has no module header, a header is implied of the form `module Main (main) where`.
+That is, the module is named `Main`, and the only export is the symbol `main`.
 This works great for writing Haskell applications starting from a blank slate.
 However, in certain educational contexts, it is convenient to ask students to write and submit parts of a pre-existing project.

 In those cases, the person designing the educational experience has several choices, all of them imperfect.